Chai-mae/fun-layout/README.md

 **<h2> 3)Bug report Form </h2>**

- the third class is called dialog3.
+ The third class is called dialog3.

  In this class we create a form to report a problem using the form layout as follows :